Judo: Judoka (practitioner)

+A judo teacher is called sensei (先生).
+Traditionally, that title was reserved for instructors of 4th dan and above.

 Judogi (uniform)

 Judo practitioners traditionally wear white uniforms called keikogi (稽古着, keikogi) or judogi (柔道着, jūdōgi) sometimes abbreviated in the west as "gi".
 It comprises a heavy cotton kimono-like jacket called an uwagi (上衣), similar to traditional hanten (半纏) fastened by an obi (帯, obi), coloured to indicate rank, and cotton draw-string zubon (ズボン).
 Early examples of keikogi had short sleeves and trouser legs and the modern long-sleeved judogi was adopted in 1906.

 The modern use of the blue judogi for high level competition was first suggested by Anton Geesink at the 1986 Maastricht IJF DC Meeting.
 For competition, a blue judogi is worn by one of the two competitors for ease of distinction by judges, referees, and spectators.
 In Japan, both judoka use a white judogi and the traditional red obi (based on the colors of the Japanese flag) is affixed to the belt of one competitor.
 Outside Japan, a colored obi may also be used for convenience in minor competitions, the blue judogi only being mandatory at the regional or higher levels, depending on organization.
 Japanese practitioners and traditionalists tend to look down on the use of blue because judo is considered a pure sport, and replacing the pure white judogi with the impure blue is an offense.

 For events organized under the auspices of the International judo Federation (IJF), judogi have to bear the IJF Official Logo Mark Label.
 This label demonstrates that the judogi has passed a number of quality control tests to ensure it conforms to construction regulations ensuring it is not too stiff, flexible, rigid or slippery to allow the opponent to grip or to perform techniques.